-Welcome to I Tried It Month, where we’ll be publishing a new fashion, beauty, or wellness article every day in January that features a first-person account of shaking up an old habit, pushing beyond a comfort zone, or simply trying something new.
-Follow along for 31 days of storytelling, including everything from going without a cellphone for 40 days to trying the polarizing low-rise pants trend.
+Welcome to I Tried It Month, where we’ll be publishing a new fashion, beauty, or wellness article every day that features a first-person account of shaking up an old habit, pushing beyond a comfort zone, or simply trying something new.
+Follow along for 31 days of storytelling, including everything from trying new beauty treatments to copying the most risqué runway looks of the season.

 Keep scrolling to see the discard pile.

-I will admit, I own a lot of jeans.
+I will admit I own a lot of jeans.
 What can I say?
-I am a denim devotee and pre-pandemic I wore them practically every day.
+I am a denim devotee, and pre-pandemic, I wore them practically every day.
 But out of the 29 pairs I own (gulp) I only really wear the same seven pairs on rotation, which include the jeans that fit the best, the brands I love the most, and the pairs that feel the most current.

 We all know it's not easy to find a pair of jeans that fit your body perfectly, and there are many pairs in my closet that don't suit my body shape or fit quite right.
 So I decided to donate the jeans that blatantly don't fit and the pairs I haven't worn in at least six months, which has happily freed up quite a lot of space in my closet.

 There are some stains I've managed to remove from clothes that I really love, but I still have a handful of tops with armpit stains as well as other items that have blemishes that I've never managed to remove.
-I decided that pieces that are past the point of cleaning or fixing shouldn't be taking any more room in my closet.
+I decided that pieces that are past the point of cleaning or fixing shouldn't be taking up any more room in my closet.

 Do you ever buy clothes and never get around to wearing them, only to realize months later they're still hanging in your closet with the tags on?
 I will admit I am a culprit of this.
 I assessed all the items I owned that still had their tags on and only kept the ones I really loved and planned to wear soon.
 I donated and sold the rest.

 There was a time and a place when I really appreciated and loved super-high heels, but it's safe to say they no longer hold a place in my lifestyle anymore!
 I much prefer heels under three inches that I can walk comfortably in.
-Also, I'll be honest ever since the pandemic hit I've only ever worn flats.
+Also, I'll be honest.
+Ever since the pandemic hit, I've only ever worn flats.
 I said goodbye to my über-tall heels and kept the more comfortable heels instead.